sobjornstad/PSDaylog/README.md

 (eight and a half hours by default).

 If you wish,
-you can write `*` instead of an amount of time on exactly one of the billing items;
+you can write `*` instead of an amount of time on the final billing item;
 this will consume all time since the last billable entry that isn't accounted for by another split billing item on this entry.
 (Beware that the asterisk can mask typos and arithmetic errors